hudanoor-01/Elastic-SIEM-Failed-Login-Detection/detection-rule/rule-configuration.md

 ## Description

 This detection rule identifies repeated failed Windows logon attempts originating from the same host.
-The rule helps detect possible brute-force attacks or unauthorized authentication attempts.
+The rule helps detect possible brute-force attacks or unauthorized authentication attempts by generating an alert when the configured threshold is reached.